Indiana University School of Dentistry

 Description of Program

-The Indiana University-International Dentist Program (IU-IDP) offers qualified graduates of foreign dental programs the opportunity to earn the Doctor of Dental Surgery (DDS) degree at Indiana University School of Dentistry.
-Qualified Applicants who successfully complete the application process and matriculate into the DDS program, will enter the second semester of the second year of Dental School.
-Upon successful completion of the DDS program, graduates are eligible to take state or regional clinical board examinations to be eligible for dental licensure and dental practice in the U.S
+The Indiana University-International Dentist Program (IU-IDP) offers qualified graduates of international dental programs the opportunity to earn the Doctor of Dental Surgery (D.D.S.) degree at Indiana University School of Dentistry (IUSD).
+Qualified applicants who successfully complete the application process and matriculate into the D.D.S. program will enter the second semester of the second year of dental school.
+Upon successful completion of the D.D.S. program, graduates are eligible to take state or regional clinical board examinations to be eligible for dental licensure and dental practice in the United States.

 Indiana University School of Dentistry